bazel-contrib/SIG-rules-authors/go-tutorial.md

 ```

 We now have additional BUILD.bazel files in the cmd and pkg directories.
+How about we walk through the StarLark code in the BUILD.bazel and deps.bzl
+files?

 ## The bazel files in the project.

-The previous gazelle command updated the BUILD.bazel file in the root directory of the project
+The previous gazelles command updated the BUILD.bazel file in the root directory of the project
 and created new BUILD files as well.
-There is a layout of the bazel files in the project.
+Here is a layout of the bazel files in the project.

 ```
 ├── BUILD.bazel